The Limits of Quantum State Transfer for Field-Free Heisenberg Chains: Pretty Good State Transfer

 \subsection{Perturbative Approach}

 Instead, let us return to the basic construction of our model for pretty good transfer, with Hamiltonian $h(a)$ based on the single parameter $a$ coupling two copies of the perfect revival chain that we introduced in Eq.\ (\ref{eqn:PGcouplings}), so that we have perfect revivals on the symmetric subspace.
-We will take advantage of the possibility to change coupling strengths demonstrate a ``pretty good route'' towards arbitrarily accurate state transfer. \begin{definition} The family of Hamiltonians $h(a)$ present a pretty good route to state transfer if, for any target accuracy $\epsilon$ there exists a parameter $a_{\epsilon}$ such that $h(a_{\epsilon})$ achieves a state transfer with fidelity at least $1-\epsilon$ in some time $t_{\epsilon}$. \end{definition} Instead of just adjusting $t$, we have the possibility to adjust $a$ as well, making the analysis much simpler.
+We will take advantage of the possibility to change coupling strengths, not available when studying uniform coupling, to demonstrate a ``pretty good route'' towards arbitrarily accurate state transfer. \begin{definition} The Hamiltonians $h(a)$ present a pretty good route to state transfer if, for any target accuracy $\epsilon$ there exists a parameter $a_{\epsilon}$ such that $h(a_{\epsilon})$ achieves a state transfer fidelity of at least $1-\epsilon$ in a time $t_{\epsilon}$. \end{definition} Instead of just adjusting $t$, we have the possibility to adjust $a$ as well, making the analysis much simpler.

-In particular, let us take $a\ll 1$, permitting a perturbative expansion on the eigenvalues for the antisymmetric subspace:
+In particular, let us take $a\ll 1$, permitting a perturbative expansion in the antisymmetric subspace: